timduru/Furality_Legendary_Shader/README.md

 This modified version of the shader aims to enhance that by adding a few controls to allow a better use of the shader outside of furality's worlds through enhancing the Debug / Simulation mode.

-Additions:
+# Additions
+ ## AudioLink Support
+Basic Support Added:
+- Luma Low Band  => AudioLink Bass band
+- Luma High Band => AudioLink Treble band

+ ## Simulation mode

-	-Speed control of the 4 different emissions in Simulation mode -Basic audio patterns variations
+- Speed control of the 4 different emissions in Simulation mode
+- Basic audio patterns variations
-	-allow to temporarily disable Main Emission control by the world or debug mode (restores it to full emission) All these can be animated/changed in real time for more versatility so you can change them based on the music or current mood.
+- allow to temporarily disable Main Emission control by the world or debug mode (restores it to full emission)

+All these can be animated/changed in real time for more versatility so you can change them based on the music or current mood.

 ![image](https://user-images.githubusercontent.com/2088877/141415723-b27392a7-5eeb-4e93-bc4b-1e26d75c6d30.png)